Found in the News Straits TImes, Saturday April 26, 2008 (page 54)

 1) PARALYSIS BY ANALYSIS SYNDROME.

-the pretext of needing more thorough study and analysis.
+Most change initiatives are blocked or slowed down under the pretext of needing more thorough study and analysis.
 Thus, a proposal from a customer service manager to give clients discount vouchers if the company is clearly at fault, is subjected to rigorous scrutiny.
 The proposal is passed from one department to another to assess its feasibility.

 In most analyses, all kinds of risks are attached to proposals.
 Most such proposals also come from those who have the expertise and years of experience to back up their rationale for the suggestions or recommendations.